MAKROFREEK/installation-guide/README.md

 * ~/.config/i3/config

         In this file you want to check in keybindings for rofi, xrandr outputs, and where workspaces are kept.
-Obviously a findall and replace all function is best here but if you don't know how, but if you don't know how I made it pretty easy to find all the stuff you have to do change, just  look for the big commented out **IMPORTANT** text and the "DP-2" you need to replace with your monitor follows.
+Obviously a findall and replace all function is best here, but if you don't know how I made it pretty easy to find all the locations you should look for.
+I've made a big commented out **IMPORTANT** text, find that and the "DP-2" you need to replace with your monitor follows.

 * ~/.config/polybar/config